-17 Best Things to Do in Surakarta (Solo), The Lost Sunanate
+17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

-Let’s start at the beginning.
-At least 100,000 years ago there was an ancestor of us, humans that we now call Solo Man.
-That’s right, the oldest known humans that lived in what is now Java, Indonesia are called after the river (and by extension the city) Solo.
+At least 100,000 years ago there was an ancestor of us, humans, that we now call Solo Man.
+That’s right, we’ve named the oldest known humans that lived in what is now Java, Indonesia after the river (and by extension the city) Solo.

 In 1755, the Mataram Sultanate was divided into the Yogyakarta Sultanate and the Surakarta Sunanate.
 Notice that Surakarta was a Sunanate, with the head being a Sunan, short for Susuhunan which loosely translates to King of Kings.